Ph.D. Brown University (2011)

 B.A.
 Bates College

 Chris's primary research field is contemporary postcolonial/Anglophone literature, especially those texts and authors that cross borders, geographic and otherwise, and become, willingly or not, works of "world" literature.
-Chris is particularly interested in the recent re-exploration of theories of world literature as applied to novels concerned with postcolonial politics.
+He is particularly interested in the recent re-exploration of theories of world literature as applied to novels concerned with postcolonial politics.
 His research investigates translation as a conceptual model that explains how novels consider the world, and as well, how those same novels unwind the limitations that the world sets upon them.
-Chris is currently writing articles on the theoretical and philosophical concept of the limit in Ishiguro's Never Let Me Go, corporate bodies and literary limits, and on contemporaneity in Ivan Vladislavic's The Restless Supermarket.
+Chris is currently writing articles on the theoretical and philosophical concept of the limit in Ishiguro's Never Let Me Go, corporate bodies and literary limits, and on humor as decoy in the work of J.M.
+Coetzee.
 Chris is working on a book manuscript entitled, “At the Limit: The Impossible, Unfinishable Work of World Literature."
+He is a member of the Editorial Board at the journal ARIEL, a Johns Hopkins University Press journal of international literature in English.

 “ ‘An imperfect mechanism is often beautiful’: Transition as Form in the Work of Ivan

 Vladislavić” Edit.
-Rita Barnard and Andrew van der Vlies.
-New York: Palgrave McMillan,
+Rita Barnard and Andrew van der Vlies. (forthcoming).

 "Global Special Delivery," (Review) Contemporary Literature.
 Madison: U Wisconsin Press.
 2014 55:1 182-191.